OscarGodson/EpicEditor/README.md

 ### importFile([_filename_],[_content_])

-Imports a string of content into a file.
+Imports a string of content into a client side storage file.
 If the file already exists, it will be overwritten.
 Useful if you want to inject a bunch of content via AJAX.
 Will also run `.open()` after import automatically.

+**Note:** This does _not_ import files on your server or machine (yet).
+This simply looks in localStorage where EpicEditor stores drafts.

 ```javascript
 importFileBtn.onclick = function () {